LitCastVlog/Plex-GLSL-Shaders/README.md

  ALT + 9 : Filmgrain (Heavy) + SSimSuperRes-Mitchell (Upscale/sharpener)

  # Load on startup
- if you want to enable a shader by default when you open Plex, create an "mpv.conf" in the same directory as "input.conf" and edit it like so:
+ if you want to enable a shader by default when you open Plex, create an `mpv.conf` in the same directory as `input.conf` and edit it like so:
 ```
 #enable shader(s) on startup (SSimSuperRes-mitchell)